Diet Doctor Q&A

 Looking to improve your diet?
 Come to Metabolic Medical Centers or read our Q and A page for more information on the benefits to speaking with a doctor.
-Call today!
-We serve patients from Bluffton SC, Columbia SC, Murrells Inlet SC, West Ashley SC, Mount Pleasant SC, Wando SC, Ashleyville SC, Garden City SC, Cayce SC and Okatie SC.
+Call us today for more information or schedule an appointment online.
+We have convenient locations to serve you in Mount Pleasant SC, Irmo SC, West Ashley SC, Murrells Inlet SC, Columbia SC, and Bluffton SC.

 A diet doctor is a physician who specializes in physical health, nutrition and weight loss.
 Diet doctors can create a personalized plan specific to an individual’s unique needs to maximize weight loss and success.
 A diet doctor can be an internist, a nutritionist, a bariatric specialist or an emergency medicine physician.